lq-manh/medication_book/README.md

 ## USAGE

+1. Prescription Management
+2. Medical Note Management
+3. Medicine Reminder
+4. Medicine Bill Scanner

 ----------------------------------------------------------------------------
 # Medication Book - User Manual

-Medication Book helps you store your prescriptions, medical notes and remind medicine time.
+Medication Book helps you store, manage your prescriptions, medical notes and remind medicine time.
 You have two ways to get your prescriptions: **scan QR Code** appears on the medicine bill or **create manually**.

+## Note

+!
+Recommend use app when internet is connected.

 ## Features